Exagone313/Exagone313/README.md

 **💥 Stop sending me unsolicited emails.
-I do not care about your product.**
+I do not care about your product or job proposal.**

 My GitHub account is aimed at contributions.